Lent and Easter

 Seasonal Missions

 Trinity offers many ways to practice extravagant generosity throughout the year.
-During Lent and Easter, we partner with 30 Hour Famine and Little Free Pantry.
+During Lent and Easter, we partner with Family Promise of North Texas, Elevate North Texas, and McKinney Little Free Pantry.
 Find more information by clicking below.

 There are two ways to give: